otago/remote-asset-download/readme.md

     - /_generated_pdfs
 ```

-Your passprase should be unique, and hard to guess, and URI friendly.
+Your passphrase should be unique, and hard to guess, and URI friendly.
 This will prevent the public
 from retrieving a list of your assets.

 ### How it works

 By running **/dev/tasks/RemoteAssetTask** your browser sends an ajax request
 to your server which will compare its file list against the target computer.

 Your browser will then one by one send a request to download each file to your local server.